wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 # Hidden Knowledge

+## 2025.11.27

+res_2s runs about 2x slower compared to Euler, the advantage is that with the same number of steps a better result is delivered;
+2x steps on euler is a fair comparison for res_2s; the hope behind using res_2s is to get more mileage out of the same .safetensors file

 ## The Mystery of Denoise Control Knob

 Denoise on sampler is a widely used but often misunderstood parameter.